-• Academic Technology
+- Academic Technology

 Online education is on the rise.
-Every year, the number of academic institutions offering some form of online learning continues to grow.
+Every year, the number of academic institutions offering some form of online learning, such as blended learning models, continues to grow.
 According to a study by the Babson Survey Research Group, the proportion of students taking at least one online course had reached an all-time high of 32%.
 At the same time, research from The Clayton Christensen Institute for Disruptive Innovation, a think-tank focused on education and health care, predicts that half of all courses will be in some online form by 2019.

-Blended Learning Model ExamplesIn response, many schools have begun to offer blended learning options for their students.
+In response, many schools have begun offering blended learning options for their students.
 But blended learning isn’t a one-size-fits-all solution.
-The Christensen Institute outlines 4 distinct models of blended learning.
+The Christensen Institute outlines four distinct models of blended learning.

-1. Rotation Model of Blended Learning
+1. Rotation of blended learning models

 In this model, students within a single class rotate between online learning and other learning modalities, either on a fixed schedule or at the instructor’s discretion.
 In this model, most of the learning still occurs on a physical (brick-and-mortar) campus.
 The Flipped Classroom is the most classic example of the Rotation Model in practice.

-2. Flex Model of Blended Learning
+2. Flex model of blended learning

 Here, students switch between learning modalities on a customized, fluid schedule that uses online learning as its cornerstone.
 Similar to the Rotation Model, learners still learn primarily on-campus, but under the Flex Model every class is divided into online and offline components.